mazurp/twx-widget-cli/README.md

-# twx-widget-cli
+# twx-widget

-npm cli to generate Thingworx widget project
+A CLI app to generate twx widget project